willj-dev/willj-dev.github.io/content/pages/millennial-utopia/msc.rst

 All individuals of the human species are automatically `persons`, regardless of national origin, ancestry, race, religion, sexual characteristics, or any other individual or group distinction, so long as they are capable of demonstrating any level of personal agency.
 In general, all humans should be assumed to have complete personal `agency`; however, in specific cases where that is impossible or impractical, it may be limited:

 * Any human embryo or fetus being carried in another human’s womb cannot demonstrate personal agency until they are capable of surviving outside the womb.
 The availability of competent professionals to provide the following services falls under the personal right to health care:
   * A pregnant human may choose to terminate their pregnancy at any time for any reason.
   * Whenever possible at the time a pregnancy is terminated, the embryo or fetus should be kept alive and healthy in vitro, or with any other type of care which is necessary and practical, and assigned suitable `guardianship`.
 * `Children` are allowed to have their personal agency limited by their `guardian`, to the extent that it provides for that child’s personal development and does not result in physical or emotional harm to that child or any other person.
   * Children are required to live with at least one guardian.
 Whenever this is proven, by due legal process, to cause unreasonable physical or emotional harm to any person, the government is responsible for arranging for new and suitable guardianship.
   * The government may require children to attend school to ensure that they develop into well-informed and competent `adults`.
 Children who have not yet completed compulsory education may be prevented from voting or running for elected office.
-* A human who is profoundly disabled to the extent that it limits their ability to consistently demonstrate personal agency may be assigned an individual care program managed by the government.
+* A human who is disabled to the extent that it limits their ability to consistently demonstrate personal agency may be assigned an individual care program managed by the government.
 This care must always maintain the highest practicable level of personal agency for each person.